 - 1 teaspoon cinnamon

-- In a medium to large mixing bowl mix together banana, greek yogurt, butter, and eggs.
+- In a large mixing bowl, mix together mashed banana, greek yogurt, vanilla, sugar, and eggs.

-- Add in the sugars and mix until blended.
+- Slowly stir in the melted butter until blended.

-- Pour into a standard loaf pan, sprayed with cooking spray, and bake for 55 minutes or until the center is cooked.
+- Pour into a standard loaf pan that's been sprayed with cooking spray, and bake for 55 minutes or until the center is cooked.
 You can check this with a toothpick or sharp knife.
-If no batter sticks to the toothpick then the bread is done.
+If no batter sticks to the toothpick then it's done.

 - Let the bread cool in the pan for about 10 minutes.
-Remove from pan and let it finish cooling on a baking rack.
+Remove from pan and let it finish cooling on a wire cooling rack.

 - Cut into 16 pieces and serve.